-Our associates are more than just capable and experienced mediators, we are also very experienced negotiators; we know just how to get you out of that difficult situation.
+Our associates are more than just capable and experienced mediators, and private investigators, we are also very experienced negotiators; we know just how to get you out of that difficult situation.

 Our Mediation Services include: